tknight0000/connect/README.md

 			```

 ## Prod
+-	This builds the final production grade version of the app
 -	`npm run prod` to generate the optimized `connect.html` and `*.connect.js`
-	-	Use `npm run serve` to start a web environment to use the app locally
+	-	Use `npm run serve` to start a web environment to use the built app with all the features

 # How To Generate AI/ML Datasets For Training